seperot/sepe-devblog/src/pages/making-wear-os/index.md

 watchLayout = inflater.inflate(R.layout.watchface, null)
 ```

-With the view now inflated, you can set it up with the screen dimensions on the OnDraw like below
+With the view now inflated, you can set it up with the screen dimensions on the OnDraw like below.

 ```java
 watchLayout.measure(specW, specH)